vruusmann/openscoring.io/_posts/2022-07-14-sklearn_chaid_pmml.md

 * Limited support for categorical features.
 All complex features must be transformed into simplified numerical features.
-The default one-hot-encoding (OHE) transformation is suitable to low-cardinality categorical features, where category levels are independent of one another.
+The default one-hot encoding transformation is suitable to low-cardinality categorical features, where category levels are independent of one another.
 Even the most sophisticated transformations (such as the ones provided by the [`category_encoders`](https://github.com/scikit-learn-contrib/category_encoders) package) are qualitatively inferior to native categorical feature support, because every helper transformation loses or distorts information in some way.
 * No support for missing values.
 All missing values must be replaced via imputation.
 The effectiveness of the imputation transformation decreases as the sparsity of the dataset increases.
 The relevance of mean or mode values is questionable if the feature is more than 20% sparse, or if it does not adhere to the normal distribution function.